Kurdish population of Nashville: Religion

 Many Kurds are Sunni Muslims, but they are not a religious monolith.
 There are a number of Kurds who are Shi'a Muslim, Alevi Muslim, Jewish, and Yarsani.
 In Nashville, the Salahadeen Center of Nashville is the hub of religious life for many of the Kurds living in Little Kurdistan.

 Politics

 Domestic

 Despite holding a strong minority in the city, the Kurds of Nashville do not hold prominent political office; however, the director of the Salahadeen Center, Nawzad Hawrami, is on Nashville's New American Advisory Council, which informs Nashville's local government of pressing issues regarding refugees and immigrants in the city.
 Moreover, historically, the Kurds in Nashville have been long time Republican voters and proponents of American foreign policy.

 International

-Nashville is deigned as one of the few international locations where Kurds can cast their ballots in Iraqi elections.
+Nashville is designated as one of the few international locations where Kurds can cast their ballots in Iraqi elections.
 In 2005, Kurds were able to vote in democratic elections for Iraq as long as they were able to prove Iraqi citizenship and US residency.
-Prior to the vote for the independence of Kurdistan, many Kurds protested in downtown Nashville against the Iraqi government and advocating for a Kurdish nationstate.
+Prior to the vote for the independence of Kurdistan, many Kurds protested in downtown Nashville against the Iraqi government and advocated for a Kurdish nation-state.